tikv/rfcs/text/2018-11-12-backup-restore-replication-with-raft-learner.md

 Assume the command in the log 1 of Region 2 is `SET b = 10`, but the command in the log 11 of Region 1 is `SET b = 9`.
 So if Region 2 is replayed first, the `b` will have a wrong value.
-To solve this problem, we need to build a Replay order, the implementation may be easy - just to record the event.
+To solve this problem, we need to build a *Replay* order, the implementation may be easy - just to record the event.

 For Split 1 -> 2 + 1, Region 2 must record a event that `Region 2 is split from
 Region 1 at index 100`.
-When Region 2 wants to replay, it finds that - “oh, Region 1 hasn’t applied to 100 yet, so let’s wait”.
+When Region 2 wants to replay, it finds that - "oh, Region 1 hasn’t applied to 100 yet, so let’s wait".

 For merge 1 + 2 -> 1, Region 1 must also persist the similar event, and it must
 wait for Region 2's replaying and then starts to replay later.